-- I. Report to the Annual General Meeting of Shareholders on issues raised in relation to matters that fall within the committee's remit. - I. Supervise the effectiveness of the company's internal control, internal audit and risk management systems, including tax risk management, and discuss with the external auditor any significant weaknesses in the internal control system detected in the course of the audit. - II.
-Supervise the preparation and presentation of the statutory financial statements. - IV.
-Refer to the Board of Directors any proposals regarding the selection, appointment, re-election and replacement of the external auditors and the terms of their engagement, regularly gather information from the external auditors about the audit plan and its execution and take steps to preserve the external auditors' independence in the exercise of their functions. - V. Establish the necessary relations with the external auditors in order to receive, for examination by the committee, information on any matter that might put the auditors' independence at risk and any other matter relating to the audit process, and conduct any other communications provided for in audit law and auditing standards.
-The committee will also receive an annual
+- (i) Report to the Annual General Meeting of Shareholders on issues raised in relation to matters that fall within the committee's remit. - (ii) Supervise the effectiveness of the company's internal control, internal audit and risk management systems, including tax risk management, and discuss with the external auditor any significant weaknesses in the internal control system detected in the course of the audit. - (iii) Supervise the preparation and presentation of the statutory financial statements. - (iv) Refer to the Board of Directors any proposals regarding the selection, appointment, re-election and replacement of the external auditors and the terms of their engagement, regularly gather information from the external auditors about the audit plan and its execution and take steps to preserve the external auditors' independence in the exercise of their functions. - (v) Establish the necessary relations with the external auditors in order to receive, for examination by the committee, information on any matter that might put the auditors' independence at risk and any other matter relating to the audit process, and conduct any other communications provided for in audit law and auditing standards.
+The committee will also receive an annual statement from the external auditors certifying their independence in relation to the company or entities directly or indirectly related to it, as well as information about any additional services of any kind provided and the fees received from these entities by the external auditors, or by individuals or entities related to them, in accordance with applicable laws on auditing.

-- statement from the external auditors certifying their independence in relation to the company or entities directly or indirectly related to it, as well as information about any additional services of any kind provided and the fees received from these entities by the external auditors, or by individuals or entities related to them, in accordance with applicable laws on auditing. - VI.
-Issue each year, prior to the issue of the auditors' report, a report expressing an opinion on the independence of the external auditors.
-This report will contain an assessment of any additional non-audit services provided, as referred to in the previous section, considered individually and in the aggregate, in relation to the auditors' independence and compliance with auditing standards. - VII.
-Report to the Board of Directors, in advance of its meetings, on all matters provided for by law, the By-laws and the Board of Directors Regulations, in particular regarding: - 1.
-The financial information the company must publish periodically. - The creation or acquisition of equity interests in special purpose entities or entities domiciled in countries or territories classified as tax havens. - 3.
-Transactions with related parties.

-OFFICIAL ANNEX STANDARD FORM OF ANNEX I TO CNMV CIRCULAR 7/2015 OF VIII.
-Any other duty assigned to it by the Board or more generally in its internal regulations, or as a particular assignment.
+- (vi) Issue each year, prior to the issue of the auditors' report, a report expressing an opinion on the independence of the external auditors.
+This report will contain an assessment of any additional non-audit services provided, as referred to in the previous section, considered individually and in the aggregate, in relation to the auditors' independence and compliance with auditing standards. - (vii)Report to the Board of Directors, in advance of its meetings, on all matters provided for by law, the By-laws and the Board of Directors Regulations, in particular regarding: - 1.
+The financial information the company must publish periodically. - 2.
+The creation or acquisition of equity interests in special purpose entities or entities domiciled in countries or territories classified as tax havens. - 3.
+Transactions with related parties. - (viii) Any other duty assigned to it by the Board or more generally in its internal regulations, or as a particular assignment.